nadeemlab/SPT/for_maintainers.md

 Semi-automated release
 ----------------------
-The `autorelease.sh` script is provided to assist with the coordination and basic checks involved with releasing to PyPI and Read The Docs.
+A proper Continuous Integration / Continuous Deployment (CICD) system like Travis CI or CircleCI may be overkill for this package at this time.
+Instead, the `autorelease.sh` script is provided to assist with the coordination and basic checks involved with releasing to PyPI and Read the Docs.

 It checks that: